thephpleague/url/dev-master/components/query.md

 ### Remove parameters

 To remove parameters from the current object and returns a new `Query` object without them you must use the `Query::without` method.
+This method expects a single argument.

-This methods expected a single argument `$offsets` which is an array containing a list of parameter names to remove.
+This argument can be an array containing a list of parameter names to remove.

 ~~~php
 use League\Url\Query;